olivernybroe/LaraCalendar/readme.md

 $builder->getNextEvents(3)

 ```
-The dumped data for the next 3 events would then be.
+The dumped data for the next 3 events would then be:
 ```
 Uruloke\LaraCalendar\EventCollection {#221
   #items: array:3 [